darktable-org/dtorg/content/about/faq.md

 See the [user manual](https://docs.darktable.org/usermanual/stable/en/darkroom/pixelpipe/the-pixelpipe-and-module-order/#changing-module-order) for more details.

 ### <a name="faq-modules"></a>Modules?
 What modules?<a href="#faq-modules" class="anchor" title="Link to this FAQ entry">¶</a>
-See the section below about the manual, book and tutorial videos.
+darktable's interface is organised into modules.
+You can find a full list [in the manual](https://docs.darktable.org/usermanual/stable/en/module-reference/overview/).

 ### <a name="faq-import"></a>How do I open images?
 I only see a grey canvas.<a href="#faq-import" class="anchor" title="Link to this FAQ entry">¶</a>
-You have to import a single image or a film roll (directory) using the buttons on the left side of the lighttable Add to Library.
+You have to import a single image or a film roll (directory) using the [import module](https://docs.darktable.org/usermanual/stable/en/module-reference/utility-modules/lighttable/import/) on the left side of the lighttable.

 ### <a name="faq-filter"></a>Ok, I imported some images, but I still don't see anything, though after importing a single image it is shown in darkroom mode.<a href="#faq-filter" class="anchor" title="Link to this FAQ entry">¶</a>
-Try to set the display filter in the top panel to "all" and check the "initial rating when importing filmrolls" setting in the preference pane (the small gear wheel at the top).
+You may have applied a filter, such as showing only certain star ratings.
+In either the [collection filters module](https://docs.darktable.org/usermanual/stable/en/module-reference/utility-modules/shared/collection-filters/) or [top panel](https://docs.darktable.org/usermanual/stable/en/overview/user-interface/top-panel/), make sure module order is set to "all images" and that all possible star ratings and no color labels have been selected.
+You may also want to check the *initial rating* parameter in the import module.

 ### <a name="faq-save"></a>How do I save my changes?<a href="#faq-save" class="anchor" title="Link to this FAQ entry">¶</a>
 You don't have to.
 Everything you do is immediately saved.
 You can just quit darktable and go on editing later.
 Once you are done you have to _export_ your final image using the export module.